-Spotlight On: Alma Gluck, Opera Star And Mother of Efrem Zimbalist Jr.
+Biography of Alma Gluck, Opera Star and Mother of Efrem Zimbalist Jr.

 By Rachael O'Halloran